CRICKET BAT REPAIR

-As soon as the bat leaves the workshop, it will be subject to wear and tear.
-All bats should be knocked in, even those that have been made ready play, should be treated carefully to begin with.
+As soon as the cricket bat leaves the workshop, it will be subject to wear and tear.
+Prolong the life and performance of a bat by properly maintaining and ensuring immediate repair should any issues arise through practice and playing.
 Just as car owners are expected to be responsible for oil, water and tyres, there is an expectation that players will maintain their bats to prevent the likelihood of severe damage by taking some responsibility to prevent damage and perform minor maintenance.

 To prepare your bat for a long lasting future, the bat should be gradually knocked in with soft, old balls- with controlled hitting.
 Gradually progress to newer balls.
 Avoid bowling machine practice until the bat is well knocked in.
 If seam marks are visible, knocking in is not complete.
 An accurate time frame cannot be put on this process, however, the greater time spent on knocking in, the greater the likelihood of a longer lasting bat.
 If purchasing the bat direct from our workshop, we highly recommend the Knocking In service which has an extremely high success rate.

 Willow as a growing tree, has a cell structure that supports aggressive uptake of moisture.
 Once the wood is made into a bat, this quality remains.
 Bats are pressed to achieve a rebound for playing the ball, if exposed to excessive moisture, the fibres swell and the pressing is compromised.
 When this occurs on the end grain of a toe, the uptake of water (and soil particles) swells the toe area and leaves a grey watermark after drying.
 The cell walls weaken and cracking occurs with impact from the ball and/or tapping the bat on the ground.
 A toe guard fitted or the application of Bull Shoe Glue, or Selleys Shoe Goo will go a long way towards protecting against severe water damage- though best action is to keep the toe dry.